 It’s time to #BuildBackBetter.

 Income inequality, collective mental trauma, weak elder care, online bullying, food insecurity, systemic racism.
 These problems, and many more, are exposed and amplified by the coronavirus pandemic.
 They are problems that aren’t simple to solve.
 But — the pandemic also illuminated a new breed of problem-solver.
-Let’s bring them all together in a first-of-its-kind digital experience on November 25+26, 2020.Buy a ticket to access our recordingsFrequently Asked Questions
+Let’s bring them all together in a first-of-its-kind digital experience on November 25+26, 2020.Stay in the knowFrequently Asked Questions

 Alex Ryan leads partner solutions at MaRS, helping government and corporate partners accelerate the adoption of innovation in their organizations, markets and cities.

 Alison oversees the strategic direction and operations of the Energy Futures Lab, supporting energy system innovators and leaders in generating opportunities to identify, test and scale new initiatives and collaborations.

 Andrew joined Community Foundations Canada in 2013 and became CEO in 2017, following a six-year tenure as Vice-President of Finance for the London Community Foundation and his long-standing service as a finance and regulatory expert for Canada’s philanthropic milieu.

 Antonio Zappulla is Chief Executive Officer of the Thomson Reuters Foundation, which works to advance media freedom, foster more inclusive economies and promote human rights.
 He is also the founder of Openly.

 Bianca Wylie is an open government advocate with a dual background in technology and public engagement.

 Brennan is the News and Features Writer at Future of Good.
 He covers all kinds of social impact work, from social policy to the future of philanthropy to climate action.
 He's previously written for The Toronto Star, The Canadian Press, CTV News, and the Ryerson Review of Journalism.